Harry Potter and the Deathly Hallows – Part 1: Plot

 At Malfoy Manor, Severus Snape meets with Lord Voldemort and his Death Eaters.
 He reports that the Order of the Phoenix will move Harry Potter, no longer under his mother's protective spell, to a safe location.
-Voldemort confiscates Lucius Malfoy's wand; his own is powerless against Harry because it and Harry's wand are "brothers" by sharing the same phoenix feather core.
-During the move, Harry survives Voldemort's attack but Mad-Eye Moody and Hedwig are killed.
+Voldemort confiscates Lucius Malfoy's wand; his own is powerless against Harry because it and Harry's wand are "twins" by sharing the same phoenix feather core.
+During the move, Harry and the Order are attacked by Voldemort and the Death Eaters, killing Hedwig and Mad-Eye Moody in the process.

-During preparations for Bill Weasley and Fleur Delacour's wedding, the new Minister for Magic arrives.
+During preparations for Bill Weasley and Fleur Delacour's wedding, the new Minister for Magic Rufus Scrimgeour arrives.
 He informs Harry, Ron, and Hermione that Albus Dumbledore left each a bequest: Ron a Deluminator, Hermione a copy of The Tales of Beedle the Bard, and Harry the Golden Snitch he caught in his first Quidditch match.
-Dumbledore had also bequeathed the Sword of Gryffindor to Harry, but it has gone missing.
+Dumbledore also bequeathed the Sword of Gryffindor to Harry, but it has gone missing.

-News arrives during the wedding that the Ministry has fallen and the Minister is dead.
-Death Eaters attack and Harry, Ron, and Hermione escape to Number 12, Grimmauld Place.
-While there, Ron realizes that Sirius' brother, Regulus Black, is the R.A.B. who stole Salazar Slytherin's locket from Voldemort.
+News arrives during the wedding that the Ministry has fallen and Scrimgeour is dead.
+Death Eaters attack, and Harry, Ron, and Hermione escape to Number 12, Grimmauld Place.
+While there, Ron realises that Sirius' brother, Regulus Black, is the R.A.B. who stole Salazar Slytherin's locket from Voldemort.
 Local thief Mundungus Fletcher later sold it to Dolores Umbridge.
-Harry, Ron and Hermione infiltrate the Ministry and recover the locket but they are chased by Death Eaters in a chaotic exit.
+Harry, Ron, and Hermione infiltrate the Ministry and recover the locket, but Death Eaters chase them in a chaotic exit.
 Hermione disapparates them to a forest.
-Meanwhile, Ron is injured.
-The trio decide to start their journey to discover and destroy all of Lord Voldemort's Horcruxes, starting from the locket.
+Ron is injured.
+The trio starts their journey to discover and destroy all of Voldemort's Horcruxes, beginning with the locket.

 Attempts to destroy the locket fail.
 Hermione deduces that Gryffindor's sword can destroy Horcruxes because it is impregnated with basilisk venom.
 Ron, affected by the dark locket, is frustrated with their slow progress and irrationally jealous of Harry and Hermione.
-He argues with Harry, then disapparates, leaving Harry and Hermione to continue their journey.
+He argues with Harry before leaving.
 When Harry touches the Snitch to his lips, it reveals a cryptic message: "I open at the close."
 Hermione notices a strange symbol drawn in Beedle the Bard that is identical to one Luna Lovegood's father Xenophilius wears.